 - The wool can absorb up to 35% of its own weight without feeling damp.
-In comparison, cotton can only retain around 8% of its own weight without feeling damp and polyester only retains 4%.
+In comparison, cotton can only retain around 8% of its own weight without feeling damp.
+Polyester only retains 4%.

-- This is extremely important because as it absorbs the water that a person sweats out overnight, it prevents the person from sleeping on a damp and clammy surface that leaves you feeling cold (as one would experience when sleeping on synthetic materials).
+- This is extremely important because it absorbs the water that a person sweats out overnight.
+Consequently, it prevents the person from sleeping on a damp and clammy surface that leaves you feeling cold (as one would experience when sleeping on synthetic materials).

-- Once caught in the sheep wool, it will then clean out the sweat particles along with its salts, waste products and toxins.
+- The sheep wool will then clean out the sweat particles along with its salts, waste products and toxins.

 - Furthermore, the sheep wool absorbs flakes of skin and disperses them back into the air.

-- Finally pure natural sheep wool cleans out gases and odors which is a property that only natural fibres have.
-For example, sheep wool that is exposed to cigarette smoke will eliminate the smell in about 2-3 hours when properly aired out.
+- Finally, pure virgin sheep wool cleans out gases and odors.
+This is a property that only natural fibres have.
+For example, natural sheep wool that is exposed to cigarette smoke will eliminate the smell in about 2-3 hours.

 - Given the self-cleaning properties, you can see that it is very important to frequently air out sheep wool in order to get the maximum benefits from it.